alexharri/website/posts/canvas-to-ascii.md

 UUUUUUUU ->
 ```

 As we reach the boundary, the lower right samples become a bit darker.
-Those darker component are crunched by contrast enhancement, giving us some `Y`s:
+Those darker components are crunched by contrast enhancement, giving us some `Y`s:

 <InteractiveVector6D
   vary="global_exponent"